A Guide To Pine, Arizona (And What You Shouldn’t Miss)

 Information points set up around the park tell about the plants and their uses.
 There’s Canotia, leaf-less to reduce water loss and thrive in a dry environment.
 There’s shrub live oak, a food source for mule deer and porcupines.
 And Beargrass, used by early Native Americans to make rope, matting and clothes.

-After a couple hours wandering the trail, we’re ready for lunch at one of my favorite spots in Pine.
+After a couple hours wandering the trail, you’ll be ready for lunch.

 Old County Inn